Safety Review · BPC-157 · Evidence-Based

 ⚠️ What We Don't Have

-Without published human trials, we can't determine incidence rates for side effects, identify rare adverse events that only appear in large populations, or understand long-term safety.
-The absence of reported serious adverse events in user communities is reassuring but not a substitute for clinical safety data.
+Beyond the 16-patient knee study, we don't have controlled human trials to determine incidence rates for side effects, identify rare adverse events that only appear in large populations, or understand long-term safety.
+The absence of reported serious adverse events in user communities and in the one published human study is reassuring but not a substitute for large-scale clinical safety data.

 Who Should NOT Use BPC-157